-Expeditions, investigations and projects are designed to have a positive and tangible impact on the community at large as much as on the school-wide community, and service learning is emphasized within every grade level.
-Further, community engagement is fostered through partnerships with professional experts in all fields and disciplines relevant to the curriculum.
-The unique structure of the school learning model allows for professional partnering with university faculty, and experts from agencies, government, corporations, businesses, industries, and the arts.
-HCC will provide opportunities for students, beginning at an early age, to explore and discover their unique interests, gifts and abilities, and develop a life-long love of learning.
+Projects and expeditions are designed to have a positive and tangible impact on the student, our school community, and the community at large.
+Further, community engagement is fostered through partnerships with professionals who are able to provide expert knowledge relevant to the curriculum.
+The unique structure of HCC’s model provides opportunities for students, beginning at an early age, to explore and discover their unique interests, gifts and abilities, and develop a life-long love of learning.

 Three Dimensions of Student Achievement

-At Hayden Canyon Charter we believe that when a student is done with school and enters adult life, he/she will be judged for the rest of his/her life not by his/her performance on tests of basic skills, but by the quality of his/her work and the quality of his/her character.
-This is why our vision of student achievement has three dimensions: Mastery of Academic Skills and Content, High-Quality Work, and Character based off of the EL Education model.
+At HCC we know that a student’s success as an adult will be determined by their character and the quality of their work, not by their performance on tests of basic skills.
+This is why our vision of student achievement has three dimensions: Mastery of Academic Skills and Content, High-Quality Work, and Positive Character Traits.

 Master of Academic Skills:

-- Communicate clearly: Students write, speak, and present ideas effectively in a variety of media within and across disciplines
+- Communicate clearly: Students write, speak, and present ideas effectively using a variety of media within and across disciplines.

 - Citizenship: Being a helpful, engaged member of a community (Class/Crew, HCC, My Community, America)